yeehaa123/elab/h2020/proposal/deliverables.md

 A list of deliverables of each sub-project.

-## Management

-Deliverables:

-+ 1.1 ...

-Milestones:

-+ ...

-## Overall - Documentation of the project:
+## Overall - Management and Documentation of the project:

 Deliverables
-+ built best practice cases and models of collaborations, the connecting interfaces, physical labs
++ built best practice cases and models of
+  + collaborations (types, scenarios),
+  + the connecting interfaces,
+  + physical labs
 + cross-media process documentation
 + libraries of software
 + businessmodel